anventec/crownloader/README.md

 # Crownloader

 CLI for downloading YouTube videos at the quality you want!
-Works with normal and short videos, doesn't work with playlists, private videos, geo-restricted videos or videos from another platform.
+Works with long format videos and shorts, doesn't work with playlists, private videos, geo-restricted videos or videos from another platform.

 ## Installation